Graph-based Deep Learning for Communication Networks: A Survey: Graph-based Deep Learning Introduction

 In realistic networks, the network topology may change occasionally, e.g., with the addition or deletion of routers, which corresponds to the case of dynamic graphs, instead of static graphs.
 Several GNN variants are proposed for dealing with dynamic graphs.
 Diffusion Convolutional Recurrent Neural Network (DCRNN)~\cite{li2018dcrnn_traffic} leverages GNNs to collect the spatial information, which is further used in sequence-to-sequence models.
 By extending the static graph structure with temporal connections, Structural-RNN (S-RNN)~\cite{jain2016structural} can learn the spatial and temporal information simultaneously.

-The last case to discuss is heterogeneous graphs, where the nodes and edges are multi-typed or multi-modal.
+The last case to discuss is the heterogeneous graph, in which the nodes and edges are multi-typed or multi-modal.
 For this case, meta-path is introduced as a path scheme which determines the type of node in each position of the path, then one heterogeneous graph can be reduced to several homogeneous graphs to perform graph learning algorithms.
 To generate the final representation of nodes, graph attention is performed on the meta-path-based neighbors and a semantic attention is used over output embeddings of nodes under all meta-path schemes in Heterogeneous Graph Attention Network (HetGAT)~\cite{wang2019heterogeneous}.